openimsdk/openim-sdk-electron/README.md

 Use this SDK to add instant messaging capabilities to your application.
 By connecting to a self-hosted [OpenIM](https://www.openim.online/) server, you can quickly integrate instant messaging capabilities into your app with just a few lines of code.

 The underlying SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
-Using cgo, it is exported as C interfaces and provided as dynamic libraries such as DLL, SO, and DYLIB for use by other languages, implemented in [OpenIM SDK Cpp](https://github.com/openimsdk/openim-sdk-cpp.git).The web interacts with the [OpenIM SDK Cpp](https://github.com/openimsdk/openim-sdk-cpp.git) through JSON, using FFI (Foreign Function Interface) to communicate with the C interfaces, and the SDK exposes a re-encapsulated API for easy usage.
+Using cgo, it is exported as C interfaces and provided as dynamic libraries such as DLL, SO, and DYLIB for use by other languages, implemented in [OpenIM SDK Cpp](https://github.com/openimsdk/openim-sdk-cpp.git).The electron interacts with the [OpenIM SDK Cpp](https://github.com/openimsdk/openim-sdk-cpp.git) through JSON, using FFI (Foreign Function Interface) to communicate with the C interfaces, and the SDK exposes a re-encapsulated API for easy usage.
 For data storage, it utilizes the SQLite layer that is provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

 ## Documentation 📚